Aeomi/Ayumia/README.md

 ====

-Ayumia is an addon for Garry's Mod that supports & manages a multitude of compatible 'plugins' or 'components' available for install.
+Ayumia supports & manages a multitude of 'components' that ( Will be ) available for install.

-The components can range from Rpg styled plugins, to Shiny HUD additions, to inventory systems & so on.
+- The components can range from Rpg styled plugins, replacing HUD features, to inventory systems ( etc ).

-Due to the endless possibilities of having such a system; Arpg is always a Work in Progress.
+- Due to the endless possibilities of having such a system; Ayumia is always a Work in Progress.